-Example: You want to add a form to your website on your contact page, you can head down to plugins, search for forms.
+Example: If you want to add a form to your website on your contact page, you can head down to plugins, and search for forms.
 You would be presented with a variety of options, in this case, I would choose Ninja Forms or Form Maker, then follow the steps:

 1) Create a form with fields of choice

 3) Add the form using the editor or shortcode on the page.